- We’re open today from 12 pm to 5 pm

 In 2004, The Aldrich inaugurated a new, state-of-the art $9 million Museum building with modern galleries, an education space, and climate controls.
 In addition, the Museum’s new building considered audience accessibility—a challenge in the original 18th century building, the Old Hundred—and installed corridors and an elevator designed for visitor ease.
 The new building enabled significantly more visitors to engage with the Museum’s ambitious exhibition and education programs and serves as dynamic gathering space for the community, while allowing The Aldrich to present significantly more works of art at varying scales.

-Now, The Aldrich seeks to unite our entire campus by bringing the same level of thoughtful design outdoors, to our three-acre property.
+Now, The Aldrich has united our entire campus by bringing the same level of thoughtful design outdoors, to our three-acre property.

 Read the booklet for the Campaign for the Sculpture Garden here.